Installing tsuru client¶

 $ sudo apt-add-repository ppa:tsuru/ppa $ sudo apt-get update

-Build from source (Linux and Mac OS X)¶
+Build from source (Linux, Mac OS X and Windows)¶

-If you’re feeling adventurous, you can try it on other systems, like FreeBSD, OpenBSD or even Windows.
+If you’re feeling adventurous, you can try it on other platforms, like FreeBSD and OpenBSD.
 Please let us know about your progress!

 With Go installed and configured, you can use